News< back to all news

 We continue to speak out against practices that are doing more harm than good.
 Petey came from one of these “rescues”.
 Transported from Texas, and adopted directly to a family without any veterinary screening .
 Within days of being adopted, he showed signs of distress and a veterinary exam showed he had swallowed a corn on the cob and that it had been in there for some time.
 When Petey’s family reached out to the “rescue” they adopted him from, they received no help and were told to euthanize Petey.

-Emergency surgery was required to save Petey’s life, and his family were left with a bill of over $5,000.
+Emergency surgery was required to save Petey’s life, and his family was left with a bill of over $5,000.
 His family had fallen in love with him immediately and they wanted to make sure he was given a second chance.
 Petey’s Dad was recently laid off because of COVID-19 and his human brother has medical needs that are covered by his Mom’s earnings.
 Receiving no help from the “rescue” who imported him from Texas, they created a Go Fund Me page and maxed out their credit card.

 We also believe Petey deserves a second chance, and should not suffer because of bad rescue practice so we provided a $1,000 contribution towards the surgery.